SinanSamah/quality-of-life-dashboard/README.md

 ---
 ## Data Source
-[cite_start]The data used in this dashboard is sourced from [Numbeo's Quality of Life Indices](https://www.numbeo.com/quality-of-life/), a crowd-sourced global database of reported consumer prices, perceived crime rates, and quality of life indicators[cite: 76].
+The data used in this dashboard is sourced from [Numbeo's Quality of Life Indices](https://www.numbeo.com/quality-of-life/), a crowd-sourced global database of reported consumer prices, perceived crime rates, and quality of life indicators.